PsclDev/invoice-app/Readme.md

 - Get statistics about your business
 - Light and dark mode
 - Currently supports german and english
-- Dockerized for easy deployment (TODO)
+- Dockerized for easy deployment

 ## Responsiveness
 It is optimised for desktop and mobile but should work also on the tablet without issues.